Tropical Storm Jose (2005): Preparations and impact

 As Tropical Storm Jose formed so close to shore there was a lead time of less than 9 hours on the tropical storm warning for the Veracruz coastline.
 The area covered by the warning issued on August 22 was extended southwards as Jose intensified, before being canceled soon after landfall on August 23.
 The advisories issued by the National Hurricane Center emphasized that rainfall from Jose was the primary threat.

 Across Mexico, Jose killed 16 people – five were in Veracruz's capital Xalapa, six were in elsewhere in Veracruz due a landslide, and five were in Oaxaca due to mudslides.
 Tropical Storm Jose was responsible for damaging crops, highways and homes; flooding districts in several cities in the state of Veracruz, and the evacuation of 80,000 people to shelters.
 The government of that state estimated the damages caused by the storm to be approximately $45 million (2005 USD).
 Approximately 120 municipalities were affected by the torrential rain, but the majority of the damage was concentrated to eight of them: Martínez de la Torre, Misantla, Nautla, San Rafael, Vega de la Torre, Actopan, Cardel and Úrsulo Galván.
 Damage to the highway infrastructure was estimated at $33 million (2005 USD).

 It was also reported that the storm damaged at least 16,000 homes and about 250 square kilometers (60 thousand acres) of land used for cattle.
 In addition over 420 square kilometers (103 thousand acres) of various crops, including sugarcane, corn and bananas, were flooded.
 Many boats were also lost as a result of Jose.
 90 active medical brigades were sent to the region to reduce the risk of infections amongst the affected population.

-Records

-Jose was also the earliest tenth named storm in the Atlantic until Tropical Storm Josephine beat it on August 13, 2020 beating Jose by 9 days as it was named on August 22, 2005.